lim-alamil/sersi-landing-page/README.md

 # sersi
-This repository contains the code of a landing page for a fictional themed landscaping business named Sersi.
+This repository contains the code of a landing page for a fictional themed landscaping business, Sersi.